boydc2014/composer-prototype/README.md

 # Composer (prototype)

-The prototype of BF composer, showing the architecure, and the extension system.
+The prototype of BF composer, showing the architecture, and the extension system.

 # Architecture